 Living on an average budget of £100 per day, the overall trip should be fairly cost-neutral.

-We are hoping the expensive countries like Japan are balanced by the cheaper countries like Paraguay.
+We are hoping the expensive countries like Australia are balanced by the cheaper countries like Paraguay.

 What are you missing back home?